skramm/homog2d/docs/homog2d_manual.md

 c4.set( center_pt );         // radius doesn't change
 ```

-Additionaly, you can also compute the unique circle from points,
+You can also compute the unique circle from points,
 either from 2 points (that define the diameter), or from 3 points:
 ```C++
 Circle c1( pt1, pt2, pt 3 );